peterhinch/micropython-msgpack/README.md

 runs on a PC.
 See [section 9](./README.md#9-test-suite).

 If RAM usage is to be minimised, the file `umsgpack/umsgpack_ext.py` may be deleted from the target with loss of its additional type support.
+Its overhead is about 2KiB measured on a Pyboard with no frozen bytecode.

 # 4. API